yamiwamiyu/ee-vuex/README.md

 // Vue Component
 // Example 1: set before get
 mounted() {
+  // Set first
-  // Set first, the value of key is 2, and the default value will no longer be valid this.$store.key = 2;
+  // the value of key is 2, and the default value will no longer be valid this.$store.key = 2;
   console.log(this.$store.key); // output 2
-  // The default value is no longer valid, and the subsequent key values are consistently 2 setTimeout(() => {
+  // The default value is no longer valid,
+  // and the subsequent key values are consistently 2 setTimeout(() => {
     console.log(this.$store.key); // output 2
   }, 3000)
 }
 // Example 2: get before set
 mounted() {
+  // Get first
-  // Get first, the default value of 1 has been set, and Promise is already being executed console.log(this.$store.key); // output 1
+  // the default value of 1 has been set, and Promise is already being executed console.log(this.$store.key); // output 1
   // Set the key to 2
   this.$store.key = 2;
   console.log(this.$store.key); // output 2
   // Promise is already executing, and set cannot be interrupted.
-After 2 seconds, the key will change to the asynchronous default value of 3 setTimeout(() => {
+  // After 2 seconds, the key will change to the asynchronous default value of 3 setTimeout(() => {
     console.log(this.$store.key); // output 3
   }, 3000)